 Eating too much saturated fat can increase blood cholesterol levels and low-density lipoprotein (LDL) levels.

 Traditionally, doctors have linked higher saturated fat intakes with increased heart disease risks.
 This idea has been called into question more recently.

 According to Harvard University, researchers now think saturated fat may not be as bad as once thought — but it still isn’t the best choice for fats.

-The Cochrane Review conducted a meta-analysis of 15 randomized controlled trials related to saturated fats and heart disease.
-The researchers concluded that replacing saturated fat in one’s diet with polyunsaturated fats can reduce a person’s heart disease risk.
+A 2015 review of 15 randomized controlled trials looked at saturated fats and heart disease.
+The researchers concluded that replacing saturated fat in your diet with polyunsaturated fats can reduce your heart disease risk.

-While the risk reduction is low, these differences could make a difference to a person’s health.
+While the risk reduction is low, these differences could make a difference to your health.

-The article recommends comparing a person’s total cholesterol level to their HDL cholesterol level instead.
+The article recommends comparing your total cholesterol level to your HDL cholesterol level instead.
 Doctors associate a higher ratio with increased insulin resistance and heart problems.

 Short for “trans fatty acids,” trans fat appears in foods that contain partially hydrogenated vegetable oils.
 These are the worst fats for you.
 You might find trans fat in: